NSW Aboriginal Trainee Doctors' Forum

 Speak to your JMO Management Unit or to the office of the Medical Dean to ensure your attendance.
 Contact HETI staff if you have any questions or if you need support to attend.

-The next forum will be held on Friday 3 April 2020.
+The details of the next forum in 2022 are yet to be confirmed.
 All attendees from the ATDF are encouraged to attend and can apply for sponsorship through the event organisers.

 Contact us for sponsorship or attendance information